Nourah al-Qahtani

-Nourah bint Saeed al-Qahtani, also Noura Saeed Algahtani (نورة بنت سعيد القحطاني), is a Saudi Arabian academic and writer, who was Professor of Modern Literature and Criticism at King Saud University (KSU), specialising in modern Saudi literature.
+Noura Bint Saeed Bin Abdullah Al-Qahtani, also Noura Saeed Algahtani (نورة بنت سعيد بن عبدالله القحطاني), is a Saudi Arabian academic and writer, who was Professor of Modern Literature and Criticism at King Saud University (KSU), specialising in modern Saudi literature.
 She was arrested in 2021 on charges related to alleged social media usage that criticised aspects of Saudi society.
 Her initial sentence of thirteen years imprisonment was appealed by the prosecution and she was re-sentenced in 2022 to 45 years imprisonment.
 This change to her sentencing, based on revised charges, resulted in many human rights organisations, such as International Bar Association’s Human Rights Institute, UN Working Group on Arbitrary Detention, Amnesty International, International Service for Human Rights and CIVICUS requesting her release.

 Education and career

 Reporting by The Kashmir Monitor in 2022 stated that al-Qahtani was Professor of Modern Literature and Criticism at King Saud University (KSU).
-She graduated with a PhD from the University of Leeds in 2017; her thesis focussed on the reception of Saudi literature in western society.
+She graduated with a PhD from the University of Leeds in 2017; her thesis focused on the reception of Saudi literature in western society.
 Her thesis examined works by Abdo Khal, Raja Alem, Rajaa Alsanea and Yousef al-Mohaimeed.
 She has also published on post-Arab Spring novels and identity.